OctopusDeploy/helm-charts/charts/octopus-deploy/README.md

 This requires an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) to be running in your cluster.

+There are two types of traffic which you will typically want to configure ingress for:
+- Web requests for the portal and HTTP API
+- [Polling Tentacles](#polling-tentacles).
+This will be required if you are using the [Octopus Kubernetes Agent](https://octopus.com/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent), or have virtual machines with Polling Tentacles installed.

-An example of a values file which configures ingress for the web portal using [NGINX](https://kubernetes.github.io/ingress-nginx/) is shown below:
+An example of a values file which configures ingress for HTTP traffic to the web portal and HTTP API using [NGINX](https://kubernetes.github.io/ingress-nginx/) is shown below:

 ```
 octopus: